 Morgan guided the Falcons to a program-best 28 wins in 2017, the second time in four years his team has set a new wins mark.
 In addition, the Falcons reached the regional rankings, being ranked as high as the No. 5 team in the Midwest Region.
 CUW also made its third appearance in four years in the NACC Championship game.
-The Falcons also posted back-to-back wins over then No. 3 UW-Whitewater and Concordia Chicago, the eventual NACC Champs and a 2017 DIII College World Series participant.
+The Falcons also posted back-to-back wins over then-No. 3 UW-Whitewater and Concordia Chicago, the eventual NACC Champs and a 2017 DIII College World Series participant.

 In 2017, Morgan recorded his 200th career NCAA victory when the Falcons defeated MSOE on May 2.
-He ended the year with 204 career wins and now has 99 with the Falcons in four seasons.

 The 2017 season saw a couple other firsts for the Falcons.
 Morgan coached Bryan Thomas to the program's first All-American nod as the senior outfielder was named Second Team All-American by the ABCA.
 Thomas was joined by teammate Matt Schubert on the All-Region teams, marking the first time CUW had two players selected as All-Region selections.
 Thomas was First Team All-Region by the ABCA and both were Second Team All-Region according to D3Baseball.com.
 Schubert was also a Third Team ABCA pick.